 1999

 From the start, Citymeals relied on the generosity of New Yorkers of all ages.
 With 16,000 meal recipients, we formally established our volunteer program.
-Over the first year more than 300 volunteers from schools, corporations, community groups and alumni associations delivered meals and smiles to their frail aged neighbors.
+Over the first year, more than 300 volunteers from schools, corporations, community groups and alumni associations delivered meals and smiles to their older neighbors in need.

 2005